-Hi everyone It’s been a while from my last post but I’m back, I want to tell you a short story about my greatest find so far (My first P1)
+Hi everyone It’s been a while since my last post but I’m back, I want to tell you a short story about my greatest find so far (My first P1)

 It was in Google VRP program and why you can always check for dirs in 301 / 302 / 403 / 404 status pages because you will surprise that some times some directories listing will work: